B-S-B/GPT_Code_Interprator/README.md

 - To show the output create a GitHub repo with a Readme.md file
 - Please add Dockerfile in the Github repo and take OPENAI_API_KEY as an environment variable so that we can run your code and check the output.

-## To Experiance the App start with the new Chat.
-Thankyou !
 ## Limitations
 - This app is designed for single chat at a time.
 - You have an options to attach a file but is limited to only CSV files.